jlee1546/rockPaperScissors/README.md

-rps.html is a rock, paper, scissors game written in JavaScript.
-Currently the game is only meant to be played in the console.
-In order to play the game, the file must be loaded into a browser window and then a console can be opened and the gamePlay() function called to play the game.
-The game goes five rounds with the winner (computer or player) displayed at the end of the game.
+There are two versions of the rock, paper, scissors game in this repository. index.html and index-UI.html. index.html has no user interface and is menat to be played in the console. index-UI.html is the version that contains buttons for gameplay and displays the game output.
+All files labled without "UI" are for the console version only.